-The Isle of Purbeck is described as one of the most delightful parts of England and designated as an area of Outstanding Natural Beauty, covering some fifty square miles of unspoilt country which abounds with heath, woodlands, and rolling hills, and many places of historic interest.
-It has justly been described as having some of the finest and most contrasting scenery in Europe.
-The climate is pleasantly bracing with virtually no snow, and having one of the highest sunshine records in England.
+The Isle of Purbeck is described as one of the most delightful parts of England and designated as an area of Outstanding Natural Beauty and the gateway to the Jurassic Coast covering some fifty square miles of unspoilt country which abounds with heath, woodlands, and rolling hills, and many places of historic interest.

 Situation: South-East Dorset.
 London 123 miles.
 Bournemouth (via car ferry at Sandbanks) 11 miles.
 Wareham 10 miles.
 Dorchester 27 miles.
 Weymouth 29 miles.
 Poole 20 miles.

-Lying at the eastern tip of the Isle of Purbeck and delightfully situated between the Purbeck Hills, it has a fine, safe, sandy beach, and is an attractive mixture of old stone cottages and more modern properties, all of which blend in well with the peaceful surroundings.
+Lying at the eastern tip of the Isle of Purbeck and delightfully situated between the Purbeck Hills, it has a fine, award winning blue flag sandy beach, and is an attractive mixture of old stone cottages and more modern properties, all of which blend in well with the peaceful surroundings.
 Purbeck stone is the predominant material used in the construction of many of the properties in the area, giving the town considerable appeal and character.
 Swanage has an active shopping centre, with branches of a number of multiple stores.
 To the south is the Durlston Country Park area and Anvil Point Lighthouse.
-For a 'live view' of Swanage Bay please see our webcam, and for more information, please visit the Swanage Town Council web site.
+For a ‘live view’ of Swanage Bay please see our webcam,

 Villages in the Isle of Purbeck

 Acton: Swanage 3 miles.
 Wareham 7 miles.
-Mains Electricty, Water and Drainage.
-The hamlet lies close to the village of Langton Matravers and about one and a half miles from the Heritage CoastLine at Dancing Ledge.
+The hamlet lies close to the village of Langton Matravers and about one and a half miles from the Jurassic Coastline at Dancing Ledge.
 The natural Purbeck stone is still quarried close by.

 Church Knowle: Swanage 7 miles.
 Wareham 4 miles.
-Mains Electricity, Water and Drainage.
-An attractive village with a 13th century church, ancient manor house and an Inn.
+Sat under the Purbeck Hill, Acton is an attractive village with a 13th century church, ancient manor house and local Inn.

 Corfe Castle: Swanage 5 miles.
 Wareham 4 miles.
-Bus Service.
-Numerous local shops, sub Post Office, Parish Church and Inns.
-Mains Electricity, Gas, Water and Drainage.
+Bus and Train Service.
+Numerous local shops, Post Office, Parish Church and Inns.
 Beautifully situated between two ranges of hills, It is dominated by the ruins of the medieval Norman Castle, after which it is named.
-Much of the present day village was built in the 1700's to a consistently high standard of craftsmanship, and the picturesque old streets are lined with stone cottages.
+Much of the present day village was built in the 1700’s to a consistently high standard of craftsmanship, and the picturesque old streets are lined with stone cottages.

 Harmans Cross: Swanage 3 miles.
 Corfe Castle 2 miles.
-Swanage-Kingston-Swanage Bus Service.
-Mains Electricity, Drainage (some have private country drainage), Gas & Water.
+Swanage-Kingston-Swanage Bus and Train Service.
 A popular hamlet with good views and country surroundings.

 Langton Matravers: Swanage 2 miles.
 Wareham 8 miles.
-Swanage-Corfe Castle-Wareham Bus Service.
-Several local shops, sub-Post Office, Parish Church & Inns.
-Mains Electricity, Gas, Water and Drainage.
+Bus Service.
+Several local shops, post Office, Parish Church & Inns.
 A charming old Purbeck village consisting of old Purbeck stone cottages & houses.
-Education is well catered for with St George's Primary School.
-For more information, please see the official Langton Matravers Website.
+Good access to Jurassic Coastal Walks.

 Studland: Swanage 4 miles.
 Bournemouth (via ferry) 7 miles.
-Swanage-Bournemouth bus service.
+Bus service.
 Large areas of heathland owned by The National Trust.
-Local shop incorporating sub-Post Office, Parish Church and Inn.
-Mains Electricity, Water and Drainage.
-One of the very few unspoilt coastal villages in the South.
-Vast expanse of safe, sandy beach backing on to heathland now under the management of The National Trust.
-The nearby Old Harry Rocks are an impressive coastal feature.
-Shell Bay, an area of clear sand, stretches towards the Sandbanks Chain Ferry, linking Studland to the Sandbanks Peninsular and is extremely popular with sunbathers.
+Local shop incorporating Post Office, Parish Church and Inn.
+An unnspoilt coastal village with a vast expanse of safe, sandy beach backing on to National Trust heathland The nearby Old Harry Rocks are an impressive coastal feature.
+Shell Bay, an area of clear sand, stretches towards the Sandbanks Chain Ferry, linking Studland to the Sandbanks Peninsular.

 Worth Matravers: Swanage 4 miles.
-Swanage-Worth Matravers-Swanage Bus Service.
+Bus Service.
 Parish Church & Inn.
-Mains Electricity, Drainage & Water.
-A very picturesque old village with duck pond and quaint Purbeck stone cottages.
+A very picturesque old village with duck pond and quaint Purbeck stone cottages, world famous Pub and award winning Tea Rooms.
 Unspoilt and a favourite with those seeking a peaceful retreat in beautiful surroundings.